thomascarreau/NSEoS/README.md

 =====

-NSEoS (Neutron Star Equation of State) is a library that aims to provide the useful tools to calculate the composition of the crust and the equation of state of neutrons stars according to different nuclear models.
+NSEoS (Neutron Star Equation of State) is a library that aims to provide the useful tools to calculate composition, equation of state, and observables of neutron stars according to different nuclear models.

 Requirements
 ------------